amitxv/PC-Tuning/docs/post-install.md

 - As CPU sets are considered soft policies, the configuration isn't guaranteed.
 A CPU-intensive process such as a stress-test will utilize the reserved cores if required

-#### Potential Use Cases
+#### Use Cases

-- Reserving all CPUs except a few for time-insensitive processes such as background tasks.
-On modern Intel systems, this could mean reserving P-Cores (performance cores) so that Windows schedules tasks on E-Cores (efficiency cores) by default.
-On modern AMD systems, this correlates to reserving the 3D V-Cache CCX/CCDs.
-With this approach you can explicitly define what will be scheduled on the P-Cores and V-Cache CCX/CCDs, which would be the time-sensitive processes and modules
+- Hinting to the OS to schedule tasks on a group of CPUs.
+An example of this with modern platforms could be reserving E-Cores (efficiency cores) or either CCX/CCDs so that tasks are scheduled on P-Cores (performance cores) or other CCX/CCDs by default.
+With this approach, you can explicitly enforce background and unimportant tasks to be scheduled on the reserved CPUs.
+Note that this is purely an example and the logic can be flipped, but some latency-sensitive processes and modules are protected so affinity policies may fail which is a major limitation.
+See the [User-Mode (Processes, Threads)](#user-mode-processes-threads) section for more information.
+There are several possibilities and trade-offs to consider

 - Reserving CPUs that have specific modules assigned to be scheduled on them.
 For example, isolating the CPU that the GPU and XHCI driver is serviced on [improved frame pacing](/media/isolate-heavy-modules-core.png)